monome/docs/norns/reference/lib/sequins.md

 The `sequins` library is designed for building sequencers and arpeggiators with very little scaffolding required.

-Originally designed as a []component for crow scripts](/docs/crow/reference/#sequins), `sequins` helps reduce complex data structures and their manipulation into a terse function call with special modifiers.
+Originally designed as a [component for crow scripts](/docs/crow/reference/#sequins), `sequins` helps reduce complex data structures and their manipulation into a terse function call with special modifiers.

 Any datatype is allowed, eg: